derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-29/05/2026 18:30:20 : 3 Database Admins walked into a NoSQL bar.
+30/05/2026 17:02:02 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-I had a problem so I thought I'd use Java.
-Now I have a ProblemFactory.
+.NET was named .NET so that it wouldn't show up in a Unix directory listing.
 <!-- replace-with-joke ends -->